agimenezromero/NHT-Gray-Model/README.md

   - `final_T` (float) - Final temperature for the computed properties.
   - `n` (int) - Number of points between initial and final temperatures.

-To initialise both of the available simulation classes (`GrayMode`, `GrayModel_diffusive_walls`) the following parameters must be passed in:
+To initialise both of the available simulation classes (`GrayModel`, `GrayModel_diffusive_walls`) the following parameters must be passed in:

 - `Lx` (float) - Domain lenght (x-direction).
 - `Ly` (float) - Domain width (y-direction).